painful, swollen fingers and toes (erythromelalgia/Raynaud’s pain relief/cure)

 Causes of erythromelalgia and Raynaud’s

-I’m awaiting approval from my insurance company to use Alfressa, an insulin that isn’t injected, it’s inhaled. (info on Alfressa that isn’t from the drug company: https://tcoyd.org/2020/09/inhaled-insulin-if-youre-too-high-take-a-hit-of-this/
+I had to wait for approval from my insurance company to use Alfressa, an insulin that isn’t injected, it’s inhaled. (info on Alfressa that isn’t from the drug company: https://tcoyd.org/2020/09/inhaled-insulin-if-youre-too-high-take-a-hit-of-this/

-A few weeks after I stopped taking my insulin, the extreme pain went away in my fingers and toes.
+A few weeks after I stopped taking my insulin, the extreme pain went away in my fingers and toes, temporarily.
 I no longer use ice packs on my fingers or toes.
 I can take long walks, eat salt and spicy food.
 I can now hot showers, and can lay in the sun.

 My understanding is that I no longer have erythromelalgia, but the damage from the insulin medications I’ve been taking, may be irreversible, so I’m dealing with Raynaud’s symptoms.
 All the treatments I used for erythromelalgia, except for the ice packs, I use for Raynaud’s, which may or may not help.